Introduction

 Without that language, the creditor may still pursue one party later.

-14. If the Cosigner is Sued After Making a Settlement
+14. If a Creditor Sues the Cosigner After a Settlement

 Even if the collector/creditor actually files a lawsuit against the cosigner: